SIGN IN / UP

 mkdir /home/adguardhome && cd /home/adguardhome

-Let's use the repository to create the docker-compose.yaml file at https://hub.docker.com/r/adguard/adguardhome
+Let's use the repository to create the docker-compose.yaml file at the link https://hub.docker.com/r/adguard/adguardhome

 vim docker-compose.yaml